 “You two had some kind of a partnership and both were…I would say still trustful to one another or the partnership itself.
 What I don’t understand is how come you don’t even know where she is now?” his grandfather added.

 Harith hesitated for a little while but realized no harms in telling his grandparents everything.
 They had known much about him and Jasmine.
-His relationship with his grandfather had improved somehow though still not as normal as it should have been.
-Losing Jasmine did change the family in some positive ways – a blessing in disguise though it did not justify losing her in his life.
+Losing Jasmine did change the family in some positive ways – a blessing in disguise.
+Even his relationship with his grandfather had become as normal as it should have been since.
+But, it never justified losing her in his life.

 “Harith…” called his grandmother after his long pause.